talk2MeGooseman/react-twitch-embed-video/README.md

 ## Version 2 Notes

 ### Updates/Changes
+- Refactor all code to use React Hooks instead of a class based component.
+- Lowest version of React supported is now 16.8 (version React Hooks was introduced in)
 - Removed onUserLogin, it appears Twitch stopped supporting this all together based off the docs
 - Added targetId property for defining mutiple video players